epogrebnyak/abacus/accounting.md

 1. We arrive at end of accounting period with Assets = a, Expenses = e, Shareholder Equity = s, Income = i and  Liabilities = l, and `a + e = s + i + l`.
 Assume this is the first year of operation and there are no retained earnings from earlier periods.
 2. Move Income and Expenses to Income Summary Account.
 The accounts change to the following: Expenses = 0, Income = 0, Income Summary Account = i - e.
 3. Distribute profit from Income Summary Account into Retained Earnings and Dividend Payable accounts given the shareholder decision to pay d as dividend.
 Income Summary Account becomes 0, dividend payable becomes `d` and retained earning accrue by `r = (i - e) - d` (current profit less dividend).
 All of current profit is distributed and Income Summary Account becomes 0.
 Note that (i - e) = (r + d).
 4. Pay the dividend due in cash.
 Assets decrease by d as cash was transfered to shareholders and dividend payable becomes 0 because the dividend due was actually paid out.
+This can also happen after closing entries.

 Steps 1-4 are demonstrated below using equation 7.
 The equation holds true at every step.
-At step 4 the trial balance equation (7) becomes the accounting identity (3), or the balance sheet as presented in a published report.

 ```
     Assets + Expenses = Shareholder Equity + Retained Earnings + Liabilities + Income + Income Summary Account + Dividend Payable

-End of period, before closing entries:
 1)  a        e          s                    0                   l             i        0                        0

-Open Income Summary Account, close Income and Expenses accounts:
 2)  a        0          s                    0                   l             0        i - e                    0

-Distribute profit into dividend and retained earnings:
 3)  a        0          s                    r                   l             0        (i - e) - r - d = 0      d

-Pay dividend in cash:
 4)  a-d      0          s                    r                   l             0        0                        0

+Steps:
+1) End of period, before closing entries
+2) Open Income Summary Account, close Income and Expenses accounts
+3) Distribute profit for Income Summary Account into Dividend Payable and Retained Earnings
+4) Pay dividend in cash
 ```

+At step 4 the trial balance equation (7) becomes the accounting identity (3), or the balance sheet as presented in a published report.

 # A quick way to understand accounting for programmers